Tower M: Progress

-The first phase of the Tower M precinct is a 6-storey retail podium building and a gallery space for Petronas under the masterplan.
-The mall would be integrated with the upcoming MRT station served by the Putrajaya Line which is scheduled to be completed by early 2023.
+The first phase of the Tower M precinct is a 6-storey retail podium building called Ombak KLCC and a gallery space for Petronas under the masterplan.
+The mall would be integrated with the Persiaran KLCC MRT station served by the Putrajaya line which was completed in early 2023.
 The structure of the building is designed in the form of cantilever and atypical facade.
 The construction of its retail component commenced in July 2019 while part of Phase 1 is being developed by Samsung C&T (KL) Sdn Bhd, a subsidiary of the Samsung C&T Corp.